How to Install Linux Kernel Headers on Fedora

 sudo dnf install kernel-headers

 Unlike kernel-devel, kernel-headers does not require version matching.
-DNF installs the current version from the repository, which provides the userspace headers that compilation requires.
+DNF installs the current version from the repository, which provides the userspace headers needed by glibc and other low-level libraries.

 Kernel module compilation also requires build tools.
 Install the GNU Compiler Collection (gcc for C compilation), make (build automation), and elfutils-libelf-devel (kernel module symbol handling):